tsokomalusi/PIC16F877A_LABS/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 ## Lab 6: Stepper Motor Speed control
-In this Lab a firmware will be written to make this stepper motor rotate at different speed levels and hardware circuitry will be built to ensure the stepper motor operates as desired.
+In this Lab, a firmware will be written to make this stepper motor rotate at different speed levels and hardware circuitry will be built to ensure the stepper motor operates as desired.

 ## Schematic capture and simulation (Proteus)